ExVacuum/exvacuum.dev/content/blog/mons_i/index.md

 ├── vec3.c
 └── vec4.c
 ```
-(i won't get into implementation details too much in this post in the interest of brevity, but i'll have all this up on my [git server](https://git.exvacuum.dev) soon)
+(i won't get into implementation details too much in this post in the interest of brevity, but all the code is available on my [git server](https://git.exvacuum.dev/mons/))

 i found writing the matrix and vector operations super satisfying in spite of the repetition for different dimensionalities